LDS-Data/lds-church-discipline/README.md

 ## 19th Century

-### Mass Excommunications at a Quincy, Illinois Conference of the Church, 17 Mar 1839
+### Mass Excommunications at Quincy, Illinois Church Conference

 > After the conference had fully expressed their feelings upon the subject it was unanimously voted that the following persons be excommunicated from the Church of Jesus Christ of Latter-day Saints, viz.: George M. Hinkle, Sampson Avard, John Corrill, Reed Peck, William W. Phelps, Frederick G. Williams, Thomas B. Marsh, Burr Riggs, and several others.
 After which the conference closed by prayer.
 [History of the Church, Vol. 3, Chapter 20](https://archive.org/details/HistoryOfTheChurchhcVolumes1-7original1902EditionPdf/page/n667)